valiquette/homebridge-rachio-irrigation/README.md

 ## Notes on Webhooks

-`homebridge-rachio-irrigation` **requires** webhooks to update Homekit accessory status in real time such as a defined schedule from the Rachio app.
+`homebridge-rachio-irrigation` **requires** webhooks to update HomeKit accessory status in real time such as a defined schedule from the Rachio app.

 ### Setting up webhooks, the easy way (if your router supports it):